 Oil based paint and stain are to be treated and disposed of as Household Hazardous Waste (HHW).
 Please see the HHW pages for information on free disposal for oil paint.

 Latex paint is water-based and has a very low level of toxicity.
-Disposing of it as hazardous waste is unnecessary and very expensive, so most facilities do not accept it.
+Disposing of it as hazardous waste is unnecessary and very expensive, so the Naperville HHW facility does not accept it.
 Therefore, the Illinois EPA and Kane County encourage people with unwanted latex paint to use other options.

 In order of best practice, here are some ways to manage excess Latex Paint:

 Buy a smaller can.
 The best way to reduce waste is by buying only as much as you need.

 ReUse it.
 Add an extra coat or paint something else.
 Use an old piece of cardboard, some scrap lumber, or the inside of your garage.
 Let the empty can dry and recycle it.
 ReStore in Elgin may also take unopened/unused paint for Habitat For Humanity; 800 N State Street, Elgin, 847-742-9905.

 Recycle liquid latex paint at a Kane County Recycles Collection Event.
 Do not dry it out.

 2020 event dates: